Afudu/P12_OpenClassroom/README.md

 This project consists of developing for Epic Events, an event management firm, a secure customer relationship management software (CRM), which tracks all its clients and events, in replacement of their outdated software which had been hacked

-The application needs to be built with the Django REST framework & ORM (with a PostgreSQL database), and delivers a set of secure API endpoints using the to support CRUD (create, read, update, and delete) operations on the various CRM objects.
+The application needs is built with the Django REST framework & ORM (with a PostgreSQL database), and delivers a set of secure API endpoints using the to support CRUD (create, read, update, and delete) operations on the various CRM objects.

-For security requirements, the CRM application requires authentication and authorized access for all operations, with logging enabled for effective monitoring and troubleshooting.
+In adhering to the security requirements, authentication and authorized access are required for all operations, and logging enabled for effective monitoring and troubleshooting.

 Main Business Process: